pulumi/terraform-provider-aws/website/docs/r/volume_attachment.html.markdown

 The following arguments are supported:

 * `device_name` - (Required) The device name to expose to the instance (for example, `/dev/sdh` or `xvdh`).
-See [Device Naming on Linux Instances][1] and [Device Naming on Windows Instances][2] for more information.
+See Device Naming on Linux Instances and Device Naming on Windows Instances for more information.
 * `instance_id` - (Required) ID of the Instance to attach to
 * `volume_id` - (Required) ID of the Volume to be attached
 * `force_detach` - (Optional, Boolean) Set to `true` if you want to force the volume to detach.
 Useful if previous attempts failed, but use this option only as a last resort, as this can result in **data loss**.
-See [Detaching an Amazon EBS Volume from an Instance][3] for more information.
+See Detaching an Amazon EBS Volume from an Instance for more information.
-* `skip_destroy` - (Optional, Boolean) Set this to true if you do not wish to detach the volume from the instance to which it is attached at destroy time, and instead just remove the attachment from Terraform state.
+* `skip_destroy` - (Optional, Boolean) Set this to true if you do not wish to detach the volume from the instance to which it is attached at destroy time, and instead just remove the attachment from this provider state.
 This is useful when destroying an instance which has volumes created by some other means attached.
 * `stop_instance_before_detaching` - (Optional, Boolean) Set this to true to ensure that the target instance is stopped